airswap/developers/docs/widget/trader.md

 ![Filled Trader View](../assets/widget/filled-build-order.png)

 #### Creating a Taker Flow
-To render a take order screen, add the full order and signature objects to the options.
-The onSwap callback function will be triggered when the taker fills the order and passes the hash of the transaction as an argument.
+To initiate the Taker flow you would need to pass the full order and signature objects.
+The `onSwap` callback function will be triggered when the taker fills the order and passes the hash of the transaction as an argument.
 ```js
 window.AirSwapTrader.render(
   {